You have a farm! The Sustainable Student Farm (SSF) was founded in 2009 to serve the University and local community.

 The farm is a hands-on learning environment for low-input, environmental and economically sustainable food production.
 In addition to horticultural skills, student workers develop applied skills in design, engineering, and marketing.
-The farm hosts a wide array of projects related to low input food production and environmental sustainability.

-- Providing farm by-products and native grasses to Fresh Press for paper production and research.
+Providing farm by-products and native grasses to Fresh Press for paper production and research.

 funded by the Student Sustainability Committee:

-- Construction of a transplant greenhouse and vermicomposting facility with ActGreen
+Construction of a transplant greenhouse and vermicomposting facility with ActGreen